nanoporetech/megalodon/docs/common_arguments.rst

 - ``--devices``

   - GPU devices to use for basecalling acceleration.
-  - In not provided CPU basecalling will be performed.
+  - If not provided CPU basecalling will be performed.
-  - A separate GPU process will be spawned for each CPU worker process requested (spread evenly over specified ``--devices``)..
+  - A separate GPU process will be spawned for each CPU worker process requested (spread evenly over specified ``--devices``).

-    - Each GPU process must load the model parameters ~450MB for the default high-accuracy model).
+    - Each GPU process must load the model parameters (~450MB for the default high-accuracy model).
     - Extra headroom for chunks must be allowed as well.
-    - ``1`` process per GB of GPU memory is a good default.
+    - ``1`` process per 0.6 GB of GPU memory is a good default.
 - ``--max-concurrent-chunks``

   - Maximum number of concurrent chunks to basecall at once.